-Community College of Aurora (CCA) has several mechanisms to inform students and staff about the AOD policy and prevention programming.
-The CCA website displays information on the Right to Know Information page https://www.ccaurora.edu/students/student-right-know/drug-alcohol-prevention.
-The information on this webpage informs students and employees about the standards of conduct, sanctions for drug and alcohol use, health risks, and alcohol and drug abuse information and programs.
+CCA has several mechanisms to inform students and employees about the AOD guidelines and prevention programming.
+The CCA website displays information on the Right to Know Information page: https://ccaurora.edu/legal-notices/.
+The information on this webpage informs students and employees about general federal regulations, student bills of rights, non-discrimination, Title IX, employee rights & responsibilities, voter registration, and the biennial report with direct links to the student code of conduct, and sanctions for drug and alcohol use.
+In addition, alcohol and drug abuse resource information and programs can be found on the Division of Student Success page under Campus & Community Resources: